surya-mohapatra/Maryland-Traffic-Analysis-Dashboard/README.md

 ## Repository Contents

 1. EDA.ipynb: This Jupyter Notebook contains detailed exploratory data analysis (EDA) of the Maryland traffic dataset.
-It includes various functions and visualizations that delve into different aspects of the data, such as traffic volume distributions, time series analysis, and comparisons across different road types and counties.
-The notebook is designed to provide an in-depth understanding of the data, uncover patterns and trends, and support the findings presented in the Streamlit dashboard.
+It includes various functions and visualizations that delve into different aspects of the data, such as traffic volume distributions, and comparisons across different road types and counties.
+The notebook is designed to provide an understanding of the data, uncover patterns and trends, and support the findings presented in the Streamlit dashboard.

 2. app.py: The main Streamlit application file containing the dashboard logic, data analysis functions, and visualization code.